RangerMauve/hypercore-fetch/README.md

 It will also load `index.html` files automatically for a folder.
 You can find the details about how resolution works in the [resolve-dat-path](https://github.com/RangerMauve/resolve-dat-path/blob/master/index.js#L3) module.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

-The response headers will contain `X-Blocks` for the number of blocks of data this file represents on disk, and `X-Blocks-Downloaded` which is the number of blocks from this file that have been downloaded locally.

 ### `fetch('hyper://NAME/example/', {method: 'GET'})`